SiChiTong/ACCR/README.md

     $ roslaunch test_site_gazebo gazebo.launch

 Once the Gazebo is running, on your left hand, find and click `<Models>` - `<test_site_gazebo>`.
 At bottom, click `<pose>`, change `<x>`,`<y>`,`<z>`,`<pitch>`,`<yaw>` to 0.
 But keep `<roll>` value as whatever it is.
 After you complete these steps, save the world to
-The Gazebo should be opened then.
-Then choose "pose" below.
-Change "x,y,z,pitch,yaw"values to 0, BUT KEEP ROLL VALUE as whatever it is.
-After you done all of this, save the world to

     $ <yourpath>/UoM_BT_Robot/src/mbot_gazebo/mbot_simulations/worlds/test_site_gazebo.world